-- 6. (1) The powers of the Supreme Court to deal with any contempt of its authority extend to upholding the authority of the Magistrate's Court and if any contempt be committed in the face of the court, the court may commit the person guilty of it forthwith to prison pending an order of the Supreme Court on the matter: - (2) Subsection (1) is subject to the following: - (a) upon committing a person to prison in accordance with that subsection, the court must cause a copy of the warrant of commitment (together with a written statement by the Chair concerning the circumstances thereof) to be forwarded to the Registrar of the Supreme Court as soon as practicable; - (b) the Magistrate's Court may revoke an order made under this section if (at any time within 7 days of the making of it) it appears that the contempt has been purged; and thereupon or on the expiry of that period of 7 days the person committed must be forthwith released, but without affecting paragraph (a) of this subsection.
+- 6. (1) The powers of the Supreme Court to deal with any contempt of its authority extend to upholding the authority of the Magistrates' Court and if any contempt be committed in the face of the court, the court may commit the person guilty of it forthwith to prison pending an order of the Supreme Court on the matter: - (2) Subsection (1) is subject to the following: - (a) upon committing a person to prison in accordance with that subsection, the Magistrates' Court must cause a copy of the warrant of commitment (together with a written statement by the Magistrate concerning the circumstances thereof) to be forwarded to the Registrar of the Supreme Court as soon as practicable; - (b) the Magistrates' Court may revoke an order made under this section if (at any time within 7 days of the making of it) it appears that the contempt has been purged; and thereupon or on the expiry of that period of 7 days the person committed must be forthwith released, but without affecting paragraph (a) of this subsection.

-PART III MAGISTRATES AND OFFICERS OF THE COURT
+PART III MAGISTRATE AND OFFICERS OF THE COURT

-Appointment of Magistrate and Justices of the Peace
+Appointment of Magistrate